Maeldoun/lotro_item_selection/README.md

   * python main.py
 * You should get a screen that shows the item and a new file should be created in the current directory called top_items.csv.
 * You can review that csv file for more details.

+NOTE: the 150ItemInfo.ods was given to me, and I can't verify it's validity.
+NOTE: the csv that is generated will create if it doesn't exist or append to a created existing file.

+TODO: automate item lists
+TODO: make a gui, so the spreadsheet doesn't control it